List of Zatch Bell! characters: Ponygon and Kafk Sunbeam

-Wonrei and Li-en
+Wonrei and Li En

 Wonrei, or Wong Lei (ウォンレイ, Won Rei) in the Japanese release, is a scrupulous Mamodo teenager aiming to be a ruler that protects all.
 His spells are themed on martial arts and incorporates ethereal imageries of a white tiger.
 His outfit is largely derived from Ancient Chinese traditions.
 Wonrei is rescued by Zatch from a prison cell on a remote island and becomes his ally.
 During the fight against Zofis, Wonrei gladly agrees to Tia's request to be his protégé.
 However, Wonrei aligns himself with Rioh to assist in his ambitions but only temporarily, as he rejoins Zatch once Faudo is released.
-Depending on the manga and anime, either Wonrei is severely injured inside Faudo, prompting Tia to eliminate him in mourning, or he loses due to an accident in his clash with Rodeux.
+Depending on the manga and anime, either Wonrei is severely injured inside Faudo, prompting Tia to eliminate him in mourning, or he loses due to an accident in his clash with Rodeaux.
 Whichever the case, Wonrei becomes the first casualty for Zatch and his allies in the tournament.
 Wonrei is voiced by Akira Ishida in the Japanese version, and Crispin Freeman in the English dub.

-Wonrei's partner is Li-en, or Li Yen (リィエン, Ryien) in the original, a tenacious 15-year-old Hong Konger girl with advanced kung-fu mastery.
-Li-en had difficulties dating other boys because her father, Li-akron, is a notorious crime lord.
+Wonrei's partner is Li En, or Li Yen (リィエン, Ryien) in the original, a tenacious 15-year-old Hong Konger girl with advanced kung-fu mastery.
+Li En had difficulties dating other boys because her father, Li Akron, is a notorious crime lord.
 She thus became depressed and overindulged herself with food until Wonrei met her.
-Li-en soon fell in love with Wonrei and sought him as her betrothed.
-However, Li-akron grew discontented at this relationship and intervened, banishing Li-en to Japan.
+Li En soon fell in love with Wonrei and sought him as her betrothed.
+However, Li Akron grew discontented at this relationship and intervened, banishing Li En to Japan.
 There, she enlists Zatch and Kiyo's help in a successful mission to reunite with Wonrei.
-Later, Li-en is stricken with Rioh's curse, which forces Wonrei to turn against Zatch and his friends to protect her from dying.
-When Wonrei is about to return to the Mamodo world, he leaves behind his hachimaki for Li-en to memorialize him by.
-Li-en is voiced by Haruna Ikezawa in the Japanese version, and Gwendoline Yeo in the English dub.
+Later, Li En is stricken with Rioh's curse, which forces Wonrei to turn against Zatch and his friends to protect her from dying.
+When Wonrei is about to return to the Mamodo world, he leaves behind his hachimaki for Li En to memorialize him by.
+Li En is voiced by Haruna Ikezawa in the Japanese version, and Gwendoline Yeo in the English dub.